Social Networking for Small Business4 min readApril 4, 2011

 Not Right for Everyone

 It’s easy to get excited about social media and its impact on search and lead generation.
 But social networking is not right for every business.
+A business for example that might specialize in weddings would be a great example of a target audience that would work.
 A business that has a very specialized audience may not benefit from social media as much as a business who has a larger audience (for instance, a business that sells aerospace products compared to a business that sells cell phones).
 It is good to assess your business structure before deciding whether or not social networking is right for you.
 Even if it has the benefit of potentially giving you a boost in rankings over the short term, it may be more beneficial in the long-term to work on article writing and press releases instead.

 Social networking websites won’t be the silver bullet for all of your Internet marketing needs, but it may help gain more credibility, allow you to connect with your customers and act as an information hub to spread the word about your products or services.
 With so many new sites popping up in the social hemisphere, it may be time to get on the bandwagon and find out what the buzz is about.